practicalli/clojure-web-services/projects/banking-on-clojure/namespace-design.md

 * focus namespaces on specific logical areas of the application
 * avoid circular references between namespaces (i.e. two namespaces require each other)
-* abstract code into namespaces to avoid the _ubernamespace_  (unless the application fits into ~100 lines of code)
+* abstract code into namespaces to avoid the _uber-namespace_  (unless the application fits into ~100 lines of code)
 * require the minimum number of namespaces
 * use meaningful names for namespace aliases (if naming is hard, think again about splitting a namespace)
 * use comment sections to separate code into logical groupings as its developed, highlighting potential sections of code that could split into its own namespace.